pantheon-systems/documentation/source/_docs/guides/getting-started/02-user-dashboard.md

 previouspage: Introduction
 ---

 In this lesson, we’re going to explore the User Dashboard and add information to your account.
-If you don’t already have an account, you can [create a free one here](https://pantheon.io/register).
+If you don’t already have an account, you can [create one for free here](https://pantheon.io/register).

 1. Log in to your Pantheon account.
 By default you land on the **Sites** tab of your User Dashboard.
 Here you’ll see the sites you’ve created or the sites you’ve been added to.
 If you just created your account you may not see any sites.